austinjalexander/udacity_intro_ml_project/README.md

 ## Answers to Project Questions

 1) The goal of this project is to classify _person's of interest_ (POIs) using Enron financial and email-frequency data provided by _Udacity_.
-The data set includes 146 records (with 21 features), 18 records of which were labeled as POIs.
+The data set includes 146 records (with 20 original features), 18 records of which were labeled as POIs.
 By examining the data set and making use of what appear to be the most relevant features, it becomes possible to predict POIs with an accuracy rate better than guessing.

 [N.B.
 Unless otherwise specified, GaussianNB was used as a control classifier when discussing performance metrics.]